minerva-university/cs162-toolz-swap-service/README.md

 This should load some testing data.
 If you wish to modify the seed_data.json file or create a new one, you can follow these steps:
-1. connect to the container
+1. Connect to the container:
 `docker exec -it toolz_swap_back bash`

-2. open the shell
+2. Open the shell:
 `python manage.py shell`

-3. create your data by pasting/typing in the commands `>>> user_1 = User.objects.create(...)`
+3. Create your data by pasting/typing in the commands:
+`>>> user_1 = User.objects.create(...)`

-4. dump it in a file
+4. Dump it in a file:
 `python manage.py dumpdata toolz_swap_back > seed_data.json`

-5. transfer the file to your host repo
+5. Transfer the file to your host repo:
 `docker cp <container_id>:/app/app_back/seed_data.json C:\Users\Nikita\Documents\GitHub\cs162-toolz-swap-service\server`

+6. Rebuild the container and run migrations

+7. Connect to the container and load your data:
-6. loaddata on container once you rebuild the container `python manage.py loaddata seed_data.json`
+`python manage.py loaddata seed_data.json`